LundJim/Project1/README.md

 - Ran the playbook, and navigate to Kibana to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:1
 - Which file is the playbook?
 Where do you copy it?
-The ELK playbook and you copy it in GitBash.
+The yml file in the Host file.
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? docker, Elkstack.
-- Which URL do you navigate to in order to check that the ELK server is running? http://23.100.87.169:5601/app/kibana#/home
+- Which URL do you navigate to in order to check that the ELK server is running? http://23.100.87.169:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._